Examples of totalitarian regimes: Ba'athism in Iraq and Syria

-Other states
+Ba'athist Iraq

-Various academics have described Saddamist Iraq as a repressive totalitarian state.
-His regime was notorious for its repressive tactics.
+Academics such as Kevin Woods and others have described Ba'athist Iraq as a repressive totalitarian state.
+Saddam's regime was notorious for its repressive tactics.
 These included widespread surveillance, torture, and extrajudicial killings.
 Numerous cases of human rights abuses committed by his government were documented by human rights organizations.
 Saddam's regime suppressed political opposition through a combination of violence, intimidation, and censorship.
 Freedom of speech and freedom of the press were severely curtailed, and political opponents were often executed or imprisoned.
 He initiated three military conflicts, including the Iran–Iraq War, the Iraqi invasion of Kuwait, and the Gulf War.
 These actions led to heavy casualties and widespread regional instability.
 Saddamism has been described by critics as a mix of "Sunni Arab nationalism, confused Stalinism, and fascist zeal for the fatherland and its leader".
 Although Saddam is often described as a totalitarian leader, Joseph Sassoon notes that there are important differences between Saddam's repression and the totalitarianism practiced by Adolf Hitler and Joseph Stalin, particularly with regard to freedom of movement and freedom of religion.

-Sondrol described Fidel Castro as a "totalitarian dictator", Sondrol suggested that in leading "a political system largely [of] his own creation and bearing his indelible stamp", Castro's leadership style warranted comparisons with totalitarian leaders like Mao Zedong, Hideki Tojo, Joseph Stalin, Adolf Hitler, and Benito Mussolini.

-Other governments which have been described as totalitarian include China under Mao Zedong, Cambodia under Pol Pot, and North Korea under the Kim family.
+Ba'athist Syria

+A large number of scholars have also described Ba'athist Syria, especially under the rule of the Assad family, as a totalitarian regime.
+The Oxford Handbook of Propaganda Studies (2013) described the Assad regime as a totalitarian police state which rigidly and pervasively dominated all aspects of the civil society, while engaging in deadly acts of repression.
+The Ba'athist regime held state ownership of the mass media infrastructure in Syria and tightly controlled the flow of information within the country, while banning independent journalism, censoring the internet, and controlling the publication and distribution of books.
+Several academics have described the military, bureaucratic, and secret police apparatus of the Ba'athist Syrian state as constituting an Orwellian socio-political apparatus that was designed to eliminate independent civic activities from its very onset.

+The Ba'ath party was also deeply embedded within educational institutions across Syria.
+The regime utilized schools, universities, factories, and religious institutions to enforce Assadist ideology and indoctrinate citizens.
+According to Syrian artist Lina Ghaibeh, through its centralized control of information flows and the ritualization of Ba'athist practices in public institutions, the Assad regime's totalitarian control extended beyond societal regimentation to the shaping of individual identity, collective memory, and perceptions of social reality.